cookietriestoprogram/unicodeconverter/README.md

 In the second section of the program, UTF encoded characters are then translated back into their Unicode equivalent.

 **UTF-16 to Unicode** <br>
-- To convert UTF-32 to Unicode, the inputted value must have 1 to 8 hex digits because UTF-16 has max length encoding of 16 bits.
-If the input is less than or equal to 16 bits or 4 hex digits, display the inputted hex digit.
+- To convert UTF-16 to Unicode, the inputted value must have 1 to 8 hex digits because UTF-16 has max length encoding of 16 bits.
+If the input is less than or equal to 16 bits or 4 hex digits, display the inputted hex digit as the unicode.
 Otherwise, separate the UTF-16 code unit into upper and lower surrogates.
 Then calculate the upper surrogate value by subtracting 0xd800 from the high-surrogate code unit.
 For the lower surrogate value, subtract 0xdc00 lower-surrogate unit.
 The two surrogates result must then be combined and added with 0x10000 to translate it back to unicode.

 | Test with Input Error| Test with correct length |
 | ------- | ------- |